Symmetries of statistics on lattice paths between two boundaries

-It is also clear that the $k$-tuple $\Mat P$ is the unique one satisfying $\Tab(\Mat P)=S$, because all the east steps of the paths are uniquely determined by the small entries in $S$.
+It is also clear that $\Mat P$ is the unique $k$-tuple of paths satisfying $\Tab(\Mat P)=S$, because all the east steps of the paths are uniquely determined by the small entries in $S$.

 Finally we prove that the weight is as claimed.
 Let us first consider large entries.
 A cell in row $r$ of $\Tab(\Mat P)$, where $2\le r\le y$ (recall that the first now has no large entries), is filled with $k+r$ if and only if its upper boundary is an unused east step (i.e, it does not belong to any path in $\Mat P$) with $y$-coordinate $y-r+1$.
-Regarding small entries, an entry $e$ with $1\le e\le k+1$ appears in a given column of $\Tab(\Mat P)$ if and only if the east steps of $P_{e-1}$ and $P_{e}$ in this column do not coincide, so the total number of cells filled with $e$ is $\lambda_1-h_{e-1}(\Mat P)$. \end{proof}
+Regarding small entries, an entry $e$ with $1\le e\le k+1$ appears in a given column of $\Tab(\Mat P)$ if and only if the east steps of $P_{e-1}$ and $P_{e}$ in this column do not coincide.
+Since the number of east steps of any path in $\Mat P$ is $\lambda_1$, the total number of cells filled with $e$ is $\lambda_1-h_{e-1}(\Mat P)$. \end{proof}

 We now define invertible, weight-preserving, local operations on $k$-perflagged tableaux that \lq correct\rq\ their violations.